Chapter 3 : Chapter III

 “That’s a wonderful idea,” said Helga.
 “As long as it’s not too much of an obstacle course – we don’t want students getting lost.”

-“No, we’d keep it manageable.
-But I think that’s just the sort of thing that would make a school of magic so great.”
+“No, we would keep it manageable.
+But I think that is just the sort of thing that would make a school of magic so great.”

 “How do you think of such clever things?” asked Helga.
 “Can we trade off who gets to wear that diadem?
 You’re intelligent enough as it is,” she said with a wink.

 Rowena laughed.
-“That particular idea, actually, came from my childhood – as a kid I used to love charming the staircases at home to point somewhere else and confuse my parents.
-I don’t think they found it as funny as I did; they couldn’t decide whether to be annoyed or impressed.”
+“That particular idea, actually, came from my youth – as a child I used to love charming the staircases at home to point somewhere else and confuse my parents.
+I do not think they found it as funny as I did; they couldn’t decide whether to be infuriated or impressed.”

 “I don’t know if I want you to be in charge of the floor plan anymore,” said Salazar lightheartedly.

 “Oh, hush,” said Rowena briskly.
-“You two came to discuss the curriculum, didn’t you?
+“You two came to discuss the curriculum, did you not?
 So let’s get on with that.”